MapleCCC/liblzw/README.md

 LZW is an archive format that utilize power of LZW compression algorithm.
 LZW compression algorithm is a dictionary-based loseless algorithm.
 It's an old algorithm suitable for beginner to practice.

 Internal algorithm processes byte data.
 So it's applicable to any file types, besides text file.
 Although it may not be able to achieve substantial compression rate for some file types that are already compressed efficiently, such as PDF files and MP4 files.
-It treats data as byte stream, unaware of the text-level pattern, which makes it less compression-efficient compared to other more advanced compression algorithm.
+It treats data as byte stream, unaware of the text-level pattern, which makes it less compression-efficient compared to other more advanced compression algorithms.

 LZW compression algorithm is dynamic.
 It doesn't collect data statistics before hand.
 Instead, it learns the data pattern while conducting the compression, building a code table on the fly.
 The compression ratio approaches maximum after enough time.
 The algorithmic complexity is strictly linear to the size of the text.
 [A more in-depth algorithmic analysis can be found in the following sections.](#algorithmic-analysis)

-An alternative implementation that utilizes more efficient self-made customized `bitmap`, `dict` and `set` to replace C++ builtin general-purpose `std::bitset`, `std::unordered_map` and `std::set` can be found in the branch `assignment`.
+An alternative implementation that utilizes more efficient self-made customized `bitmap`, `dict` and `set` to replace C++ builtin general-purpose `std::bitset`, `std::unordered_map` and `std::set` can be found in the branch [`assignment`](https://github.com/MapleCCC/liblzw/tree/assignment).
 Future enhancement includes customized `hash` functions to replace builtin general-purpose `std::hash`.

 ## Installation